 Closed on Wednesdays & second and fourth Thursday of the month

 Takoyaki/ Osaka & Akashiyaki/ Hyogo

 Osaka is known as Kuidaore town which means “eat until you drop”.
-Many people might know Takoyaki already but it is a ball shaped Japanese light meal made of flour based batter containing pieces of octopus.
-On the other hand, Akashiyaki which is originated from Hyogo is made from egg batter containing octopus and dip in dashi before you eat them.
+Many people might know Takoyaki already, which is a ball shaped Japanese light meal made of flour based batter containing pieces of octopus.
+On the other hand, Akashiyaki which originated from Hyogo is made from egg batter containing octopus and dip in dashi before you eat them.
 It will be fun to compare the difference of the taste in both prefectures!

 Where to eat: Takoyaki Wanaka

 Open 10am – 11pm (weekday), 8.30 – 11pm (weekends & public holidays)

 Open 10am – 6pm (weekdays), 10am – 7pm (weekend & public holidays)

 Okonomiyaki is often described as a Japanese savory pancake containing various ingredients such as pork, cabbage or sometimes seafoods in wheat flour based batter.
 You can make it by yourself at the restaurant or the staff will make it for you right in front of you!

 Kobe Beef/ Hyogo

 Kobe beef is one of the best quality wagyu beef which is from Tajima island in Hyogo and raised strictly according to the rules.
 Kobe beef is known as the most expensive beef in the world but there are affordable options too.
 Enjoy their flavor and tenderness which will melt in your month instantly!